tkrajina/typescriptify-golang-structs/README.md

             a : Dummy;
     }

-In TypeScript you can just cast your JSON in any of those models:
+In TypeScript you can just cast your javascript object in any of those models:

     var person = <Person> {"name":"Me myself","nicknames":["aaa", "bbb"]};
     console.log(person.name);